 The 2019 survey preparation was informed by outcomes from the work completed in 2018.
 Adjustments were made to the survey by eliminating some queries and adding others, shifting the focus from the broader set, role models, to a narrow construct, mentors, and moving from select all that apply and Likert-scale questions to 0 to 10 rating scales, or even broader scales, whenever possible.
+The shift to ten or more point rating scales eliminated the need to collapse categories to arrive at agreement and disagreement and facilitated the use of correlation in analysis.
 Due to the changes in the instrument, disaggregation of responses could be completed in difference ways than for the 2018 data set.
 Means of disaggregation employed when considering the responses in respect to mentoring were gender, age, cultural identity, first-generation student standing, institution type, employment (working or not working), number of hours worked in a week, years of school completed, current course load (credit hours), annual income of household of origin and for the student's household, primary language (EPL or ESL), and fluency in Spanish.
-As a large number of comparisons were made, only the statistically significant findings are reported below.
+Table 7 provides the particulars for each category of disaggregation.